-Plate 1: Collection and piling of Thalia geniculata leaves for marketing (Photo taken by Houessou, 2023).
+Plate 1 : Collection and piling of Thalia geniculata leaves for marketing (Houessou, 2023).

 The Pa3 basin is home to a remarkable diversity of birds typical of the lake, lagoon and river environments of southern Benin.
 These birds are often associated with aquatic habitats and play an important role in the local ecosystem by feeding mainly on fish and other aquatic organisms.
-The count of 17 bird species around the Pa3 basin is evidence of the richness of the avian fauna of the basin's wetlands.
-This diversity of bird species can be an indicator of the health of the aquatic ecosystem and the quality of the habitat.
+The count of 17 bird species around the Pa3 basin is evidence of the richness of the avian fauna of the basin.
+This diversity of bird species can be an indicator of the health of the ecosystem and the quality of the habitat.
 It is essential to monitor and preserve the enclaves to ensure the conservation of these avian species.

-3.4 Information/awareness/training sessions for the various stakeholders in the Pa3 retention basin
+3.4 Awareness/training for stakeholders in the Pa3 retention basin

-This session took into account technicians, machine operators, site managers, team leaders, workers from the company in charge of the work and the control mission whose objective is to prepare these various stakeholders to: (i) know the three enclaves of the Pa3 basin delimited as avoidance zones; (ii) raise awareness among these various field stakeholders on the precautions to take to safeguard and protect the three avoidance zones delimited during the work.
+This session took into account technicians, machine operators, site managers, team leaders, workers from the company and the control mission whose objective is to prepare these stakeholders to: (i) know the three enclaves of the Pa3 basin delimited as avoidance zones; (ii) raise awareness among these field stakeholders on the precautions to take to safeguard and protect the three avoidance zones delimited during the work.